sheepla/fzpac/README.md

 sudo pacman -S bash-completion
 ```

-Then, add the following contents to your `~/.bashrc` .
+then, add the following contents to your `~/.bashrc` .

 ```bash
 _set_completion() {